-The Board have assessed each debtor and have estimated no provision for doubtful debts/ credit loss is required (2018: \$nil).
+The Board have assessed each debtor and have estimated no provision for doubtful debts/ credit loss is required (2019: \$nil).
 The Board believes that the full amount of the debtors is recoverable.

 o.
-Acquisition of assets and or liabilities that do not constitute a business combination
+Acquisition of assets and or liabilities that do not constitute a business combination p.
+New Accounting Standards for Application in Future Periods

-The net book value of assets and/or liabilities transferred to/(by) CCF for no consideration has been used to account for the restructure of the Federation on 31 December 2018.
-The assets and liabilities which were recognised as at that date of transfers are set out in Note: 1 Disbandment of Branches/Establishment of State-Based Companies.
-CCF did not acquire an asset or liability due to an amalgamation under Part 2 of Chapter 3 of the RO Act, or a determination or revocation by the General Manager of the Fair Work Commission under subsections 245(1) or 249(1) of the RO Act.
+The net book value of assets and/or liabilities transferred to/(by) CCF for no consideration has been used to account for the restructure of the Federation which occurred in the prior year on 31 December 2018.
+The assets and liabilities which were recognised as at that date of transfers are set out in Note: 12h.

+CCF did not otherwise acquire an asset or liability due to an amalgamation under Part 2 of Chapter 3 of the RO Act, or a determination or revocation by the General Manager of the Fair Work Commission under subsections 245(1) or 249(1) of the RO Act.